learn-devops-fast/jmc-tutorial/_posts/2020-12-10-introduction_java_mission_control_eclipse.md

 ---
 layout: default
 author: Cameron McKenzie
-title: xIntegration of Java Mission Control and Eclipse
+title: Java Mission Control Introduction and Overview with Eclipse
-blurb: xHere is how to integrate Java Mission Control with Eclipse so you can profile your JVM and troubleshoot performance problems.
+blurb: Here's a quick introduction to Java Mission Control and the JVM Flight Recorder tool.
 ---
-<a id="markdown-exercise-1b--starting-jmc-in-eclipse" name="exercise-1b--starting-jmc-in-eclipse"></a>
 <div class="embed-responsive embed-responsive-16by9">
-<iframe width="560" height="315" src="https://www.youtube.com/embed/SzRq99Qy96Y" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/E3gxhuATmHs" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>
+<a id="markdown-exercise-1b--starting-jmc-in-eclipse" name="exercise-1b--starting-jmc-in-eclipse"></a>

-## Introduction to Java Mission Control in Eclipse
+# Introduction to Java Mission Control in Eclipse

 First make sure that you followed the instructions in the README.md file in the root of the GitHub repository to the letter, and that the JMC plug-ins are installed Next